IllkaPaananen/TitanEngine/README.md

 # TitanEngine
-Supercell's engine (for devs only)
+Supercell's game engine (private using only)
 ## How to build Laser
 Load TitanBuilder.cpp, config: **{"game": "laser", "path": "/laser/"}**